open-sauced/docs/docs/contributing/opensauced-maintainers-guide/community-maintainers-guide.md

 ### Assigning Issues

 - The `good first issue` can only be assigned **once per contributor**. <br /> Respond with something like, "Hey {username}, we appreciate all the contributions lately!
 We'd love to give someone new a chance to take on this good first issue, but keep checking back as we post new issues frequently."
 - Issues outside the `good first issue` can be assigned **max.
-2 times per contributor** at a time. <br /> We love contributions.
+2 issues per contributor at a time**. <br /> We love contributions.
 But we want to equip contributors to succeed by giving them time to complete issues.
 Through experience, we've found that two issues at a time allows them to focus on completing the issue and supports maintainers by not having issues open for long periods.

 ## Pull Request Management